Hierarchy of timescales in a disordered spin-$1/2$ XX ladder: Introduction

-Crucially, transport phenomena also yield a timescale called the Thouless time~---~the average time for a local perturbation to spread through a finite system \cite{edwardsNumericalStudiesLocalization1972, thoulessElectronsDisorderedSystems1974, thoulessMaximumMetallicResistance1977}.
-Its scaling behavior significantly depends on the type of transport: under diffusive dynamics it scales quadratically with the linear-system size, whereas under ballistic dynamics it scales linearly with the system size \cite{hopjanCriticalDynamicsShortRange2025}.
+Crucially, transport phenomena also yield a timescale called the Thouless time---the average time for a local perturbation to spread through a finite system \cite{edwardsNumericalStudiesLocalization1972, thoulessElectronsDisorderedSystems1974, thoulessMaximumMetallicResistance1977}.
+Its scaling behavior significantly depends on the type of transport: Under diffusive dynamics it scales quadratically with the linear system size, whereas under ballistic dynamics it scales linearly with the system size \cite{hopjanCriticalDynamicsShortRange2025}.
 (Super)Subdiffusive behavior yields $L^\gamma$ with $\gamma>2$ ($1<\gamma<2$) \cite{Capizzi2025}.

 In the presence of more than one transport channel, there are several Thouless times, e.g.,~the energy-Thouless time associated with energy transport or the particle-Thouless time associated with particle transport (see, e.g.,~Ref.~\cite{mierzejewskiMultipleRelaxationTimes2022}).
-A priori, it is not clear how these Thouless times for energy-, spin- and particle-diffusion relate to each other.
-In the best studied examples of integrable one-dimensional spin-$1/2$ systems, energy transport is always faster than spin transport, even qualitatively \cite{bulchandaniSuperdiffusiveTransportEnergy2020,bertiniFinitetemperatureTransportOnedimensional2021}.
+A priori, it is not clear how these Thouless times for energy, spin and particle diffusion relate to each other.
+In the best-studied examples of integrable one-dimensional spin-$1/2$ systems, energy transport is always faster than spin transport, even qualitatively \cite{bulchandaniSuperdiffusiveTransportEnergy2020,bertiniFinitetemperatureTransportOnedimensional2021}.